bkuhlmann/auther/README.md

         0. The deauthorized URL (if defined).
         0. The auth URL.
 - *auth_url* - Optional.
 The URL to redirect to when enforcing authentication.
 Default: “/login”.
 - *logger* - Optional.
 The logger used to log path/account authorization messages.
-Default: Auther::NullLogger.
+Default: `Auther::NullLogger`.

 ## Routes